huozhixue/huozhixue.github.io/docs/anime/the_prophet/index.md

 # 先知

-> <u>**[先知](http://bgm.tv/subject/161364)**</u>，又名：Kahlil Gibran's The Prophet、The Prophet
+> <u>**[先知](https://bgm.tv/subject/161364)**</u>，又名：Kahlil Gibran's The Prophet、The Prophet

 ## 简介

-Inspired by the classic book by Kahlil Gibran, The Prophet is an animated feature film, with "chapters" from animation directors from around the world.
+Inspired by the classic book by Kahlil Gibran, The Prophet is an animated feature film, with 'chapters' from animation directors from around the world.